 8) Are you qualified to offer psychotherapy and counselling?

 Yes.
 I studied and passed with distinction a British Association for Counselling and Psychotherapy (BACP) accredited Foundation Degree in Counselling at the University of Wales Trinity St David and Coleg Sir Gâr in South Wales, UK.
 I am a registered member of the BACP.
 I have also studied and passed with distinction the Human Givens Diploma in Psychotherapy – which is a highly prestigious and world renowned course of therapy training – and recently become a Registered Member of the Human Givens Institute.
 In September 2017, I passed my Human Givens post graduate diploma giving me recognition as a Human Givens Therapeutic Practitioner.
 I have also attended many training courses (see ‘about me’) which add to my practice.
 I also have a B.Sc.
 (Hons) degree in Psychology and became a Graduate Member of the British Psychological Society in 2015.

 Yes.
 I hold the Post Graduate Diploma in Consultative Supervision from the University of South Wales (Newport).

 I can help with many psychological issues – please refer to ‘What I can offer’.
 Sometimes people find it difficult to pinpoint an exact cause for psychological issues so we can discuss this and tailor therapy to suit.

 Yes.
-All information will be stored securely in accordance with the data protection act 1998.
+All information will be stored securely in accordance with the data protection act and GDPR 2018.
 I am registered with the Information Commissioner’s Office – registration number ZA136069 – and adhere to their rules and guidance.
 All client identifiable information will be separated from any notes taken during sessions and will be anonymised.

 Yes at any time.
 (See notes above on cancellations)